steelThread/redisfs/README.md

 	#                 removed after the get operation.
 (Default: to value
 	#                 set on instance)
 	#   callback    - Receives the and error as the first param
-	#                 or a success hash that contains the filename.
+	#                 or a success hash that contains the file.
 	#                 *the path and a fd to the file.
 	#
 	redis2file: (key, options..., callback) ->